 Black bottom cupcakes are chocolate cupcakes with a cheesecake topping and chocolate chips.
+For this reason, they’re sometimes called black and white cupcakes.
 Unlike other cupcakes, they aren’t frosted – it simply isn’t needed and it would hide their unique look.
 They come together really easily and are light, fluffy, and not overly sweet.
 I love serving them at brunch!

 I’m not certain when black bottom cupcakes first got their name, but I know that some version of these cupcakes has been around since the 1800s.
 You may hear them called tuxedo cupcakes or chocolate cream cheese cupcakes.